Bishma/blog/content/posts/automated-offsite-snapshots.md

 + Hypervisor is set up on the Synology Diskstation and configured to use Dropbox.
 + There should be a backup folder in the main volume of the Synology with a home assistant subfolder.
   + `/volume1/Backups/HomeAssistant/`
-+ This was first implemented and tested in Home Assistant version 0.87 and Synology DSM version 6.2.1-23824, later versions may affect these instructions.

 ## Set up